Team-Funkin-Remastered/FunkinRemastered-OLD/README.md

 * This project also restores some original stuff that got rewritten.

+* ANY BUGS THAT RELATE TO CRASHING IS MAINLY BECAUSE 0.2.8'S SOURCE IS BROKEN ASF LMAO

 ## Funkin' Restored (my take) Credits / shoutouts

 - [BlitzEX (me!)](https://twitter.com/blitzexlmao) - Programmer